 It was the end of another long, hot day at work.
 Frank was relieved to finally be making his way out of the factory.
-He took his usual path out, making his way through the maze of halls and stairwells, past the offices (the “brains” of the operation as those inside were known to have refer to themselves), and toward the huge bay doors that would ultimately find him his way outside, to freedom.
+He took his usual path out, making his way through the maze of halls and stairwells, past the offices (the “brains” of the operation, as those inside were known to refer to themselves), and toward the huge bay doors that would ultimately find him his way outside, outside to freedom.
 In almost every regard, it was a day like any other day.
 That is, until the incident.

 Frank was making his way to the 3rd bay door.
 Large doors, maybe 100ft tall.
 He could see the light of day, he could almost feel the warmth of the sun on his face.
 Then as he was about to take his final liberating step out of the large open door he noticed the swinging – it was out of control.
 Not that Frank could do anything about this, normally.
 He was, after all a maintenance worker.
 Powerless in almost every sense of the word.
 But, today something shifted.
 As he watched the unraveling begin, he sensed something.
 He knew something.
-And in response to this knowing, almost as a reaction like when someone touches a hot stove and pulls his hand away, Frank stretched out his hand and steadied the huge objects.
+And in response to this knowing, almost as a reaction like when someone touches a hot stove and pulls his hand away, Frank stretched out his hand to steady the huge objects.

 There were a dozen of them or so.
 Huge blades, finely constructed, delicate and beautiful in their engineering.
 They were suspended by large cranes who’s operators sit in a small box at the base.
 The oscillation that had begun almost imperceptibly back on Line-3 had grown to a full-blown swing by the time they had reached the loading platform.
 If only one crane operator had started it might have been different, but somehow each operator, each thinking they could “fix” the problem, broke protocol and tried to compensate for the swing by making adjustments to their own payload.
 Each in succession tried to adjust for the motion, and in doing so started the chain reaction, like dominos ready to fall one-by-one.
 By the end of the loading platform there was nothing that could be done to stop it.
 This was going to be an epic disaster.
 Even though it took only minutes, seconds maybe, it seemed inevitable.

 Seeing the first blade swing toward him, Frank stretched out his hand and pushed, grabbed really.
 He didn’t touch the blade, but he grabbed it, as if in mid-air.
 It was as if he had it physically, but it was not physical.
 He paused in disbelief.
 How could this be happening?!
 This isn’t real, he thought to himself.
-Like they say about what happens during a car accident when the drivers say things begin to happen in slow motion, Frank could see all that was going on around him.
+Like they say about what happens during a car accident when the driver describes how things begin to happen in slow motion, Frank could see all that was going on around him.
 He could see the operator in his little control cab.
 He could see the terrified, and then astonished, look on his face.
 What was happening no one knew, least of all Frank.
 But, Frank could see it all happening around him.
 Like a slow syrup pouring from a bottle, he could see each crane and its cargo swinging defiantly against all sense of control.
 Again, Frank reached out his hand and “grabbed” the next blade just before it had the chance to crash into a large forklift.
 The forklift driver had already thrown her hands into the air in preparation for the impending collision, but it didn’t come.
 The blade swayed and shuttered only for a moment, like when someone might grab a long pole, but it steadied and hung still.
 Frank grabbed the next and the next.
 Turning around, he caught a glimpse of two specialty blades that were about to crash into each other.
 In a split second Frank had reached out both hands and grabbed the blades, averting the collision.
 In a moment it started, and in a moment it ended.
 The factory was motionless.
 Dead stopped.
 And all eyes were on Frank.